raghudevopsb80/learn-shell/README.md

 # learn-shell

-We are going to learn Bash Shell Script
+We are going to learn Bash Shell Scripting